professor-l/ctdb/docs/FOLDER_STRUCTURE.md

 tsconfig.json
 ```

-Here's a description of what each of these things does.
+It's definitely a lot to take in!
+I intend for this document to be used more as a reference, something you look at when you want answers for a specific file.
+With that being said, let's begin.

 ## Top Level

-Mostly consists of "boilerplate" code you'll see in several projects.
+Mostly consists of setup and configuration code you'll see in several projects.
+Probably not necessary for understanding how CTDB "works" as a whole, but is definitely useful if you're interested in how to set up such a project yourself.

 ### .env.example